 |40-50% garden soil||Provide seeds with nutrients|

-Off to Mixing the Food for Your Adenium Seeds!
+Off to Mixing the Soil for Your Adenium Seeds!

 And that’s about it for the best adenium potting mix for your seeds.
-It’s not too difficult, is it?
+It’s not too difficult, right.
 What you should keep in mind is to create a starting environment that is sterile, has good aeration, has good drainage, and has good moisture.

 - Sand: drainage